wooga/etest/README.md

-## etest
+# etest

-ETest is a lightweight test framework for Erlang.
+It is a lightweight test framework for Erlang which can be used for unit, functional and to some degree also integration testing.
+If you need more complex test setups please consider common test.

 It embraces convention over configuration and tries hard to do only one
 thing: run your tests.